 Fish such as tilapia, cod, trout, and catfish are popular because they are easy to raise and in high demand.
 Small-scale farms are the usual suppliers of fish in their local supermarkets and restaurants.

-Other popular varieties of fish that are commercially raised are:
+Other popular varieties of commercially-raised fish include:

 - Yellow Perch